exercism/javascript/exercises/concept/custom-signs/.docs/hints.md

 # Hints

-## 1. Create a set of useful strings

-- [const][mdn-const] are blocked scoped that have a value that can't be changed through reassignment.
+## 1. Build an occasion sign

+- [template strings][mdn-template-strings] (Template literals) allow for substitution of one or more strings and embedded expressions

-## 2. Create a set of useful characters
+## 2. Build a birthday sign

-- [const][mdn-const] are blocked scoped that have a value that can't be changed through reassignment.

-## 3. Combine phrases to build up messages

 - [template strings][mdn-template-strings] (Template literals) allow for substitution of strings and embedded expressions
 - [ternary operator][mdn-ternary-operator] is a short-hand way of operating on conditions, similar to `if/else`.
 It can be easier to use in template strings because it is condensed.